AlexanderRubinstein/OCCAM/web_pipelines/show_dataset/README.md

 3. **View the dataset samples** - The interface will display random samples from your dataset

-For the example commands above you should see the following samples from [UrbanCars](https://openaccess.thecvf.com/content/CVPR2023/supplemental/Li_A_Whac-a-Mole_Dilemma_CVPR_2023_supplemental.pdf) dataset:
+For the example commands shown in step 0. you should see the following samples from [UrbanCars](https://openaccess.thecvf.com/content/CVPR2023/supplemental/Li_A_Whac-a-Mole_Dilemma_CVPR_2023_supplemental.pdf) dataset:

 ![Urban Cars Dataset Sample](static/demo_images/uc_sampled_example_classification.jpeg)